What ADHD Medication Is Right For Me: A Guide to Informed Choices

 Pairing Medication with Behavioral Strategies

 Medication alone rarely solves every attention-related challenge.
-Many people find that combining medication with skill-building techniques produces stronger results:
+In fact, many people find that combining medication with skill-building techniques produces stronger results:

 • Digital planners and alarms